Vegan Zucchini Brownies

 • Almond Flour: Use super fine almond flour.
 You can use store-bought or make your own by finely blending blanched almonds.
 If you purchase a fresh bag of almond flour, you can also use it in these almond flour peanut butter cookies, sesame cookies, and almond flour oatmeal cookies.

 • Chocolate: You can use semi-sweet chocolate chips, white chocolate chips, dark chocolate chips or chocolate chunks.
+You can also add walnuts or pecans in place of or in addition to chocolate chips.
+I also like to sprinkle extra chocolate chips on top!

 Before you start making the brownie batter, line an 8×8-inch baking pan with parchment paper and preheat the oven to 350 F.